dsfellows/dsfellows/week_11_agenda.md

 ![Moving files](/html5up-images/html5up-4.png)

 + Refresh the home page of your site.
 Your theme should now be visible!
+If you make any additional changes to your theme, you can either re-upload the individual files you've changed or (if you've changed a lot) go through this process again.
-+ Clean up your file manager by deleting the unzipped version of your theme and the empty folder where your layout files used to be (called html5up-hyperspace in this example).
++ Clean up your file manager by deleting the unzipped version of your theme folder and the empty folder where your layout files used to be stored (called html5up-hyperspace in this example).